implicitconversions/gitlab-unfurly/README.md

 8. Copy the OAuth Access Token.
 That is your SLACK_TOKEN referenced later.

 ### Get AWS Credentials
 You will need AWS Access keys.
-If you do not know your keys or don't have them, you can retrieve your personal access keys from the following url: https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials
+Create a user with with access tokens specifically for the serverless deployment: https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials

 For more information about creating an AWS account, or using an appropriately scoped service account, follow [these directions from serverless](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

 ### Get GitLab Token
-1. In GitLab, go to your user settings, which are found in the upper right corner of the Website.
+1. In GitLab, go to your group settings, which are found in the upper right corner of the Website.
 2. Open the access tokens section found in the left menu
-3. Add a personal Access Token with api scope
+3. Add a group Access Token with api scope
 4. The token presented is your GITLAB_TOKEN referenced later

 ### Deploy Using GitLab-CI